KrisAirdancer/Engineering-Statistics-Final-Project/README.md

 # CZAP
 ### CS 3130 Zoom Attendance Project

-Ben Essex, Chris Marston, Derek Che
+Ben Essex, Chris Marston, & Derek Che

-## Before you get started:
+You can view our final report [here](https://bessex.github.io/CZAP) and our final presentation slides [here](https://bessex.github.io/CZAP/Presentation.html).

 If you want to knit our report or presentation from source, be sure that you have the required R packages installed: